-If the underwriters exercise in full their option to purchase additional shares of common stock, our pro forma as adjusted net tangible book value per share after this offering would be \$\,\ \text{, representing an immediate increase in pro forma as adjusted net tangible book value per share of \$\,\ \text{ to new investors participating in this offering, assuming an initial public offering price of \$\,\ \text{ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares of common stock, our pro forma as adjusted net tangible book value per share after this offering would be \$6.55, representing an immediate increase in pro forma as adjusted net tangible book value per share of \$2.10 to existing stockholders and immediate dilution in pro forma as adjusted net tangible book value per share of \$10.45 to new investors participating in this offering, based on the initial public offering price of \$17.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, as of March 31, 2021, the total number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration and the average price per share (1) paid by existing stockholders and (2) to be paid by new investors participating in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of March 31, 2021, the total number of shares of common stock purchased from us on an as converted to common stock basis, the total consideration and the average price per share (1) paid by existing stockholders and (2) to be paid by new investors participating in this offering at the initial public offering price of \$17.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors participating in this offering will pay an average price per share substantially higher than our existing stockholders paid.

-Shares Purchased Total Co Average Price Per

-Number Percentage Amount Percentage Share

-Existing stockholders % \$ % \$

-Investors participating in this offering \$

-Total % \$ %
+Shares Pur chased Total Consid Average Price Per Number Percentage Amount Percentage Share Existing stockholders 90,315,660 83.2% \$465,410,461 60.1% \$ 5.15 Investors participating in this offering 18,200,000 16.8 309,400,000 39.9 \$ 17.00 Total 108,515,660 100.0% \$774,810,461 100.0%